HealeyLab/Igor/README.md

     <li>Select the 'include' radio button.</li>
     <li>Do It! (bottom left)</li>
   </ul>
-  <li>Open and compile Do It All Waves.ipf, Renamewaves.ipf, and Driver.ipf</li>
+  <li>Open and compile Renamewaves.ipf and Driver.ipf</li>
   <li>Run the procedure Do It All.ipf by selecting GL->Do It All Waves</li>
   <ul>
     <li>Input the date on which the experiment was performed using the given format</li>
+    <li>Input whether you are doing current steps or spontaneous recordings by inputting either "Spont" or "Current."</li>
     <li>Make sure the bottom one has RenameWaves selected in the dropdown menu</li>
     <li>Hit continue</li>
   </ul>